Sommie-Kay/Credit_Default_Risk_Prediction/README.md

 LightGBM is a gradient boosting framework that is renowned for its speed, efficiency, and accuracy.
 It is particularly well-suited for large datasets and has been widely adopted in various machine learning applications, including credit risk prediction.

 ### Data
-The project includes a separate folder for the dataset used for training and evaluation.
+The project Dataset was uploaded along side all other files.
 The dataset contains relevant features such as demographic information, financial history, and credit risk indicators.

 ## Conclusion
 By leveraging machine learning techniques, particularly LightGBM, this project aims to provide financial institutions with a reliable tool for assessing credit risk.
 The trained model can assist in automating loan approval processes, improving efficiency, and mitigating the risk of default.